seekerpig/sc2079_rpi_imagerec/README.md

 Since all processes run at the same time, process (5) will see that the ALGO queue is not empty, and then send the message to ALGO.

+# below messages excludes like the statuses such as checking when STM32, ImageRec etc... are ready.
+# below are only for task 1 image rec, task 2 movement that include sensors etc are not included for now..

+# Android
+## Types of messages from Android
+1. Android to Algo (obstacles and start message) - these messages might be seperate to allow time for calculation?
+2. Android to STM (manually move)
+3. Android to RPI (take picture?) then RPI take picture and send to Image Rec for processing.

+## Functions for Android.py (via bluetooth)
+1. __init__
+2. connect
+3. disconnect
+4. send
+5. receive

+# Algo
+## Types of messages from Algo
+1. Algo to STM (movements for robot to take) e.g. STM, FW10, FR00, FW20, BL20... etc
+2. Algo to Android (paths? like coordinates of robot so algo can simulate the run)

+## Functions for Algo.py (via socket?)
+1. __init__
+2. connect
+3. disconnect
+4. send
+5. receive

+# STM32
+## Types of messages from STM32
+1. Reach designed location, ask RPI to take picture?
+Then RPI take pic and send to Image Rec to process before sending to Android the identified obstacle ID. (im not sure how this works)
+2. Send message to say task completed

+## Functions for STM32.py (via UART)
+1. __init__
+2. connect
+3. disconnect
+4. send
+5. receive